 Scholarships, Bursaries and Remissions

 Scholarships and bursaries are available at the Senior School only.
-The percentage fee reduction awarded will be applied to the day tuition fee only.
-The inclusive fee consists of a tuition fee and a facilities fee.
-The tuition fees for the academic year 2020/2021 are:-
+The percentage fee reduction will be applied to the dat tuition fee only.
+The inclusive fee consists of a tuition fee and a facilities fee

-This bursary is given in respect of the youngest child/children.
-This is available for the youngest child in the school, Pre-Reception or in the Garden Cottage Nursery.
+This remission is given in respect of the youngest child/children.
+This is available for the youngest child in the school and Pre-Reception.
 It is not given in addition to any other award.

 HM Forces Allowance

 Personnel who are eligible for the Boarding School Allowance are entitled to a 10% remission on tuition fees from the school and up to a maximum of a further 80% from the armed forces.

-Children of Officers of the Foreign and Commonwealth Office may be eligible to 20% off boarding fees.
+Children of Officers of the Foreign Commonwealth Office may be eligible for a reduction in Boarding fees.

 Methodist Ministers Allowance